Xilinx/Vitis_Libraries/hpc/docs/src/index.rst

-Vitis HPC Library provides an acceleration libray for applications with high computation workload, e.g.  seismic imaging and inversion, high-precision simulations, genomics and etc. Three types of components are provided in this library, namely L1 primitives, L2 kernels and L3 software APIs.
-These implementations are organized in their corresponding directories L1, L2 and L3.
+Vitis HPC Library provides an acceleration libray for applications with high computation workload, e.g.  seismic imaging and inversion, high-precision simulations, genomics and etc. Three types of components are provided in this library, namely L1 primitives and L2 kernels.
+These implementations are organized in their corresponding directories L1 and L2.
 The L1 primitives' implementations can be leveraged by FPGA hardware developers.
 The L2 kernels' implementations provide examples for Vitis kernel developers.
-The L3 APIs provide C/C++ functions for software developers to offload HPC workloads.
 This library depends on the **Xilinx BLAS and SPARSE** library to implement some components.

 Because HPC applications normally have high precision requirements, the current supported data